Man and Nature: Relationship Therapy Report

 Our first speaker was Chihiro Geuzebroek, a multidisciplinary artist, writer, organizer, and trainer in decolonial climate justice perspectives and practices.
 Half Bolivian and half Dutch, Chihiro joined us live from Bolivia where she fights to protect local cultures and their habitat.
 As a Quechua grandchild born and raised in Amsterdam, she strives to preserve and learn from the invaluable indigenous knowledge that has accumulated over the past millennia, and thus help nourish a learning journey towards a sustainable culture shift.

-Unfortunately, our knowledge and recognition of cultures such as the Quechua indigenous peoples of Bolivia, remains severely lacking.
-With as many as 5000 surviving indigenous cultures in the world, you would probably be hard-pushed to name just a handful.
-And while they account for 6% of the world population and protect 80% of our remaining bio-diversity, they still enjoy no sovereignty whatsoever.
+Our knowledge and recognition of cultures such as the Quechua indigenous peoples of Bolivia remain severely lacking.
+With as many as 5000 surviving indigenous cultures in the world today, you would probably be hard-pushed to name just a handful.
+And while they account for 6% of the world population, they protect 80% of our remaining bio-diversity and enjoy no sovereignty whatsoever.

 SDB

-More important than the promise of new scientific knowledge are the native cultural attitudes that challenge our own Western laws and practices.
+More relevant to true sustainabilty than the exploitative effects of new scientific knowledge are the native cultural attitudes that challenge our own Western laws and practices.
 Representing a complete paradigm shift in our interpretation of ‘Man and Nature’, they can be hard to imagine.

-Without knowledge of these cultures, you may be inclined to think that a healthy symbiosis such as the one they have achieved is not possible, or even unnatural, if you go by the laws of economics that govern our reality today.
-What we legally term as trade, profit, or development, is short-sighted crazy behaviour from a standpoint of respect for the intricate relationships between all things, and the reciprocity between them.
+Without knowledge of these cultures, you may be inclined to think that a healthy symbiosis is not possible, or even unnatural, going by the laws of economics that govern our behaviour today.
+What we legally term as trade, profit, or development, is short-sighted crazy behaviour from a standpoint of respect for the intricate relationships between all things and the reciprocity between them.

 With an arsenal of examples, Chihiro impressed upon us the importance of humankind’s cultural heritage and the fact that we cannot afford to forget it.
-Time is running out for our ecosystems and indigenous cultures.
-And ironically, due to the interconnectedness of all things (the dismissal of which seems to have lead us to this point), we are now all feeling the global repercussions of a culture of blasé contempt and economic servitude.
+Time is running out for our ecosystems and indigenous cultures as the global repercussions of our entitlement and economic servitude come to light.

-That it takes the realisation of these global implications to appeal to the importance of human and environmental rights is disconcerting to say the least.
-And while we slow motion realise that time is running out for all players in the game, it is precisely the indigenous communities, the poor, the third world countries, that are suffering.
+That it takes the realisation of global implications to appeal to the importance of human and environmental rights is clearly disconcerting.
+And while we slow-motion realise that time is running out for all players in the game, it is precisely the indigenous communities, the poor, the Global South, that are suffering.

 Mainstream attitudes towards entitlement, hierarchy, and growth are stubborn.
-Their obsession with the spoils of Man manifests itself in ever-expanding consumerism, privatisation, and corporatisation of all global resources, including citizens.
+They conform with capitalism’s systemic obsession with the ‘spoils of Man’ (aka ‘progress’) which manifests itself in an ever-expanding production (exploitation) for consumerism and the corporatisation of global resources, including citizens.

 Chihiro’s battle deserves great admiration and the full support of us all.
-It will require a mammoth effort to convince a long history of war and conquest to slow down, let alone reverse this trend.
-But we have to try.
+It will require a mammoth collective effort to convince a long history of class war and conquest to stop and think, but we have to try.

 SDB

-This perspective on ‘Man and Nature’ was further embellished by the second speaker of the evening: Jan van de Venis – lawyer and founder of JustLaw, ombudsperson for Future Generations, and a rights of nature expert.
+This interpretation of ‘Man and Nature’ received a legal perspective from our second speaker of the evening: Jan van de Venis – lawyer and founder of JustLaw, ombudsperson for Future Generations, and a rights of nature expert.
 Jan believes that mankind cannot own Nature, and that Nature in fact owns itself.

 In severing the relationship between Man and Nature, the implications of nature’s exploitation have become structurally underrepresented in modern ‘Man-made’ society.
 As such, Jan claims it stands to reason that entities such as trees and rivers that make up ecosystems, receive some (legal) representation in decisions about their future – and thus the future of everything and everyone intrinsically linked to them.

 Thanks to lawyers like Jan, we are starting to challenge the traditional representation of parties in legal disputes about Nature.
-This means considering the consequences of its exploitation, and in doing so, slowly bridging the artificial divide between the Western constructs of Man versus Nature.
+This allows for consideration of the consequences of exploitation and is a hopeful a step towards bridging the artificial divide between the cultural constructs of Man and Nature.

 SDB